Gattocrucco/lsqfitgp/docs/index.rst

 ========

 This is the documentation for the python module :mod:`lsqfitgp`.
-It provides a simple but powerful interface to use gaussian processes for fitting.
+It provides a simple but powerful interface to use Gaussian processes for fitting.
 The code is open source, available on `github
 <https://github.com/Gattocrucco/lsqfitgp>`_ under the `GNU General Public
 License <https://www.gnu.org/licenses/gpl-3.0.html>`_.

-Briefly, gaussian processes are a statistical tool for fitting unknown functions.
-If you want to know more about gaussian processes, the book `Gaussian Processes for Machine Learning <http://gaussianprocess.org/gpml/>`_ is a good reference available for free.
+Briefly, Gaussian processes are a statistical tool for fitting unknown functions.
+If you want to know more about Gaussian processes, the book `Gaussian Processes for Machine Learning <http://gaussianprocess.org/gpml/>`_ is a good reference available for free.
 However, understanding the technical details is not necessary to use the basic functionality of the module.